 Why did sleep evolve?

-Matthew Walker explains various aspects of sleep in his book Why We Sleep.
+Matthew Walker explains the science of sleep in his book Why We Sleep.
 He explains how nature might have created sleep as a part of evolution.

 Evolution exists to increase the chances of survival of any species.
 For example, eyes developed so that organisms can view surroundings and save themselves from predators.
 Hair developed to protect the ancestors of humans in the cold.